janakerman/janakerman/src/pages/grafana-scripting-workflow/index.md

 ## Taking it further

-Since Grizzly also seems to provide a handy command to generate Grafana snapshots, I think a nice improvement would be generate snapshots of the modified dashboards & automatically add them to a PR, but that might be going overboard.
+Grizzly also seems to provide a handy command to generate Grafana snapshots.
+I think a nice improvement would be generate snapshots of the modified dashboards & automatically add them to a PR, but that might be going overboard.

 Now I've got a smooth workflow set up, my next task is to actually learn Jsonnet, instead of copy + pasting examples!